 The specified beneficiaries of the trust are Frank and Felicity.
 The class of general beneficiaries include the parents, children, brothers and sisters of the specified beneficiaries.

-To avoid paying the trust surcharge, Foxtrot Pty Ltd had nominated Fay (Frank’s child) as the nominated beneficiary within the relevant time frame.
+Foxtrot Pty Ltd had nominated Fay (Frank’s child) as the nominated beneficiary within the relevant time frame.
 Fay is deemed to own the trust land (in addition to Foxtrot Pty Ltd).

-To determine whether or not the Foxtrot Family Trust is an absentee trust, the status of Frank and Felicity is relevant.
+To determine whether the Foxtrot Family Trust is an absentee trust, the status of Frank and Felicity is relevant.
 The status of Fay is not relevant because she is not a specified beneficiary.

 Trustee has not nominated a beneficiary

 The specified beneficiaries of the trust are Zane and Zoe.
 Zoe is an absentee individual and therefore the Zulu Family Trust is an absentee trust.
-The trust land will also be liable to the absentee owner surcharge.
+The trust land will also be liable for the absentee owner surcharge.

 Trustee has nominated a beneficiary